Keelin Godsey

-Keelin Godsey (born Kelly Godsey, January 2, 1984, in Massachusetts) was the first openly transgender athlete to compete for a spot on the United States Olympic team.
-Godsey was assigned female at birth, has openly identified as male since 2005, and competed in women's hammer throw competitions.
+Keelin Godsey (born Kelly Godsey, January 2, 1984) was the first openly transgender athlete to compete for a spot on the United States Olympic team.
+Godsey was assigned female at birth, has openly identified as male (they/he) since 2005, and competed in women's hammer throw competitions.

 Early life and education

 Godsey graduated in 2006 with a bachelor's degree in English from Bates College.

 Women's hammer throw

 Collegiate competition

 Godsey won two national collegiate championships in the women's hammer throw.

-He set the NCAA Division III record in the hammer throw twice (in 2005 and 2006), a record which he still held as of May 2015.
-He earned All-America status in four different throwing disciplines: shot put, weight throw, discus throw, and hammer throw.
-He was named USTFCCCA New England Region track and field athlete of the year twice, and was named to the NCAA Silver Anniversary Division III track and field championship team.
+They set the NCAA Division III record in the hammer throw twice (in 2005 and 2006), a record which they still held as of May 2015.
+They earned All-America status in four different throwing disciplines: shot put, weight throw, discus throw, and hammer throw.
+They were named USTFCCCA New England Region track and field athlete of the year twice, and was named to the NCAA Silver Anniversary Division III track and field championship team.